azagniotov/language-detection/README.md

 tika_optimaize processes dataset [it] tika_optimaize processes dataset [ja]
 Detector tika_optimaize total runtime: 33 seconds and 244 millis

+tika_original processes dataset [de] tika_original processes dataset [en] tika_original processes dataset [es] tika_original processes dataset [fr] tika_original processes dataset [it] tika_original processes dataset [ja]
+Detector tika_original total runtime: 133 seconds and 006 millis
 ```

-From this, you can observe that Optimaize is the fastest, while Lingua, regardless of its accuracy mode, tends to be slower in comparison.
+From the above, you can observe that Optimaize and the current library are the fastest, while OpenNLP, Apache Tika OpenNLP & Lingua (regardless of its accuracy mode), tends to be slower in comparison.

 [`Back to top`](#table-of-contents)